-Use source number appending in your email campaign and run a source number revenue report in Tessitura.
-Make sure your website has the ability to capture the source number from the query string and submit it to the "Promo Code" parameter of the Tessitura API Login or Register calls.
+- Use source number appending in your email campaign and run a source number revenue report in Tessitura.
+Make sure your website has the ability to capture the source number from the query string and submit it to the promo code parameter of the Tessitura API Login or Register calls.
 Note that if you are a TNEW customer, your website already has the ability to capture sources from URLs and use it as the sale order source!
-For more information about this TNEW feature you can review Tessitura's documentation.
+For more information you can review Tessitura's TNEW documentation.

 Before running a revenue report in WordFly you must enable the feature under Account > Tessitura.

 1. Go to Account (located in the upper left navigation)